Auto-Mech/mechdriver/README.md

 [`auto-mech` channel](https://anaconda.org/Auto-Mech/), and (3.) create an
 associated GitHub release.

-For now, if you have updated the conda package for a lower-level module such as `autoio` and want these changes to take effect in MechDriver, you will also need to update the following two tables in the MechDriver `pyproject.toml`.
+If you have done this for one or more of the lower-level repositories, you will also need to update the MechDriver `pyproject.toml` file with their new version numbers.
+You can do so as follows:
 ```
-[tool.pixi.package.run-dependencies]
-...
-autoio = "==<new version number>"

-[tool.pixi.dependencies]
-...
-autoio = "==<new version number>"
+pixi run pull   # Pull the release commits from upstream
+pixi run update # Update the version numbers in pyproject.toml
 ```
+This will update the `package.run-dependencies` and `dependencies` tables in your `pyproject.toml` with the new version numbers of the lower-level repositories and update the lockfile.
+If you make any manual changes to these tables,
+**make sure that they match exactly**.
-These two dependency tables **must match exactly** to ensure that the packaged version of the code matches the tested version.
+This is necessary to ensure that the packaged version of the code matches the tested version.

-## Subtask Parallelization
+## Experimental Feature: Subtask Parallelization

 As an experimental feature in MechDriver, you can parallelize across subtasks in your workflow with